William Barnard Clarke: Translator of Goethe's Faust

 A glass plate photograph in the Freiburg Archives records Clarke's carved gravestone at the Alter Friedhof (Old Cemetery) with the life-dates 1806–1865.
-(The stone remains, but is very weathered.)
-There is reference to an archive in the Landesarchiv Baden-Württemberg.
+The original carving weathered over time, but it was reconstructed in 2003.
+Documents about his inheritance are stored in the Landesarchiv Baden-Württemberg.

 The British Library's copy of the Faust translation was presented in 1870 by Frederick Clarke, when the author's widow was living in Germany.
 She is said to have made a bequest in Germany of her husband's collection of antique marble portrait-busts.
 His collections from the excavations at Pompeii went in the 1860s to the Karlsruhe Antiquarian Society (Karlsruhe Altertumsverein), and he sold his valuable coin collection in Paris.
 In 1884 the Staatliche Kunsthalle in Karlsruhe expressed a strong interest in acquiring remaining collections after Grand Duke Friedrich I had commissioned no less a person than Jacob Burckhardt to compile a report on them.
 They were, however, purchased for Freiburg in 1896.

 Henry Bellenden Ker (died 1871) and his wife Elizabeth (Clarke), and her sister Harriet Ludlow Clarke (died 1866), retired to Cannes: Elizabeth Ker's sketchbook of north Italian and Swiss landscapes, formed between 1830 and 1858, is held in the Penn Libraries at the University of Pennsylvania.
 Harriet and Elizabeth are depicted in a painting of 1844 by Sir Charles Lock Eastlake.